Electric Scenarios

 For DCUCOPF scenarios, the user is asked to confirm any new execution that overwrites an existing solution.
 This extra check is meant to prevent launching a long optimization run or accidentally overwriting a solution.

-Table 7.
+Table 9.
 Solver settings of a DCUCOPF scenario.

 Display name Description

 Solver type to use for solving the LP and MIP.
-The available option is Gurobi.
+The only available option is Gurobi.
 Other options may be available in future releases.

 SolverTimeLimit

 The time limit for the DCUCOPF solver.
-If the relative mip gap is not achieved within the solver time limit, the latest solution found is considered as the result of the time horizon.
+If the relative MIP gap is not achieved within the solver time limit, the latest solution found is considered as the result of the time horizon.
 Default is 3600 seconds.

 RelativeMipGap

-The relative mip gap for branch and bound algorithm (i.e., relative difference between best integer objective and the best objective in the remaining unbranched nodes in the branch and bound tree).
+The relative MIP gap for branch and bound algorithm (i.e., relative difference between best integer objective and the best objective in the remaining unbranched nodes in the branch and bound tree).
 Default is 1.0E-3.

 WriteLPFile